 In the inaugural edition of our new Mercer QuickPulse™ survey, we collected information from over 1,000 employers in the US and almost 400 employers in Canada.
-We asked employers what they are including as part of their total rewards strategy and how they are measuring effectiveness.
+We asked employers what they consider as components of total rewards and how they are measuring effectiveness of their total rewards strategy.
 We also asked how employee recognition fits into the total rewards strategy.

-Though we have spoken about total rewards as a comprehensive offering for years, it seems like it’s just within the past few years that employers are strategically planning and managing rewards other than compensation and benefits.
-When asked what they consider as part of their total rewards strategy, the majority of employers indicated that they include everything from tangible rewards (e.g., compensation and benefits), to career programs, flex working programs, and intangible rewards such as work-life balance and culture.
+Though we have spoken about total rewards as a comprehensive offering for years, it seems like it’s just within the past few years that employers are strategically planning and managing the total rewards package beyond employee compensation and benefits.
+When asked what they consider as part of their total rewards package, the majority of employers indicated that they include everything from tangible rewards (e.g., compensation and benefits, otherwise known as total compensation), to professional development, flex working programs, and non financial rewards such as work life balance and culture .